jbkcrash/PingIt/README.md

 # PingIt

 This is a small application it is intended to give a robust desktop experience for ICMP echo.
+The project is created in Visual Studio 2019.

 The ultimate goal is to make an application that isn't intrusive, but always visible, and still allow a direct and robust control over sending IPV4 and IPV6 pings.
 Recording the results of responses to visualize a "quality" thereof.